psimoneau22/SharedMVCContract/README.md

 Routes are limited to prefix at the interface/controller level and an action part at the method level.
 All communication is done via HTTP POST messages to bypass complex model serialization to a query string (which would be required on GET methods)

+Proposed Alternate Solutions:

+Using WCF via ChannelFactory on client and server

+Using WCF ChannelFactory for client with WebHttpBinding and WebHttpBehavior to commuicate with MVC backend

+Using static proxy generation tool like Swagger

 Dependencies:

 ASP.NET MVC